This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 (2 min. walk)

-Old Town is also a hub for cultural events and festivals.
-Depending on the time of your visit, you may encounter markets, music performances, or other fun events happening.
+Old Town is also a hub for different cultural events and festivals.
+Depending on the time of your visit, you may stumble upon markets, music performances, or other fun events happening.

 You’ll also find the Lucerne Town Hall in this area.
 It’s worth a quick stop to go up to the attic to watch and feed the Rathaus doves.
 The Lucerne Town Hall is located between St. Peter’s Chapel and the Pfistern restaurant.